 2.5.2) Paying duty on imports from Vietnam

-As you probably imagine, your shipment will only be released from UK customs once that all duties and taxes have been paid.
+As you probably imagine, your shipment will only be released from UK customs once all duties and taxes have been paid.
 If you’re importing goods temporarily in the UK, with the purpose to move them to another country, you can claim to customs to be refunded the import taxes and VAT back.
-It is also possible to ask for a delay payment, for all shipments import with a non-EU country.
+It is also possible to ask for delayed payment, for all shipments imported from a non-EU country.

 Once the payment is received by UK customs for your import, they will release the shipment, so it can reach its final destination.

 If it is your first import in the UK, you’re liable to pay import taxes and VAT directly to the HM Revenue and Customs.